 One path that physicians frequently recommend is for a patient to use a weaker version designed to be only used in the detoxification process.
 The most common variety for opioids is Suboxone.
-At first, using Suboxone in detox might seem confusing to those in recovery or members of their family.
+At first, using Suboxone in detox for withdrawal might seem confusing to those in recovery or members of their family.
 Why would a physician give someone in recovery an opioid if they are trying to stop using drugs?

-The next answer to the Suboxone in detox riddle is chemical – which makes it trickier to understand unless you know some chemistry.
+The next answer to the Suboxone in detox for withdrawal riddle is chemical – which makes it trickier to understand unless you know some chemistry.
 In layman’s terms, Suboxone is a compound that is made of two basic components.
 One of those is buprenorphine, and the other is naloxone.
-Buprenorphine is the opioid part of Suboxone, however offers a patient “less euphoria and physical dependence,” than medical opioids, according to the NAABT.
+Buprenorphine is the opioid part of Suboxone, however, offers a patient “less euphoria and physical dependence,” than medical opioids, according to the NAABT.
 The brain recognizes it as an opioid, so the body doesn’t experience the tense withdrawal symptoms that it would experience without any opioids at all.